LarssonGitHub/Encrypted_password_manager/README.md

 ## How to install and run

 Download or clone the repo, install node_modules, and run the build script for your desired OS.
+The compiled app can then be found in the dist folder.

 - npm run buildWindowsApp | for Windows
  <br>